code-payments/code-sdk/docs/examples/payment-events.md

 # Payment Events

-You may want to know when a payment has been made, or when a user has cancelled a payment.
+You may want to know when a payment has been made, or when a user has canceled a payment.
 You can do this by listening to events.

 You have the ability to listen for payment events on both the client- and server-side.
 The client-side uses a WebSocket connection to the Code Sequencer for [events](../reference/browser-events), while the server-side SDK uses a [webhook](../reference/webhook) endpoint.